Chriscbr/blog/_posts/2023-06-27-rust-crate-into-typescript-library.md

 Then, install all of the npm dependencies (including TypeScript and [wasm-pack](https://rustwasm.github.io/wasm-pack/)) by running `npm install`.
 Finally, you can generate the WebAssembly bindings and compile the TypeScript library by running `npm run build`.

-If everything's working correctly, when you run `node lib/index.js`, it will run the JavaScript code and print out the sum of 3 + 5 calculated in WebAssembly (generated from Rust source code), still fortunately 8.
+If everything's working correctly, when you run `node lib/index.js`, it will run the compiled JavaScript code and print out the sum of 3 + 5 calculated in WebAssembly (generated from Rust source code), still fortunately 8.

 ## Exposing the Rust crate through WebAssembly bindings